translate/pootle/docs/server/commands.rst

   Ignores files missing on disk, and no new files will be created.

-.. _commands#update_stores:
+.. pootle_command:: update_stores

 update_stores
 ^^^^^^^^^^^^^

-This command is the opposite of :ref:`commands#sync_stores`.
+This command is the opposite of :pc:`sync_stores`.
 It will update the strings in the database to reflect what is on disk, as Pootle will not detect changes in the file system on its own.

 .. note:: Disabled projects are skipped.